 As families we are often unclear about what happens in this stage of our children’s life – who should be doing what and when and what is our role in the process.
 We can worry about what choices will be available in education, training, work and housing and what support will our children have when they become an adult.
 The whole process can seem complex and overwhelming at times, with new jargon to understand and new systems to navigate.

-The ‘Moving into Adulthood and Getting a Life’ guides are written by and for families of young people with learning disabilities.
+The Moving into Adulthood Handbook is written by and for families of young people with learning disabilities.
 However, some of the information in them may be helpful for families with adults moving out of their family home.

 For more information and to download a specific chapter from the handbook please visit our dedicated webpage by clicking on the following image: